Alfresco/alfresco-ansible-deployment/README.md

 Please refer to the [Documentation](./docs/README.md) for an overview of the project and the playbook or go directly to the [deployment guide](./docs/deployment-guide.md) to learn how to run the playbook.

+Users upgrading from previous versions of the playbook may want to take a look to [Upgrade Notes](docs/playbook-upgrade.md).

 ## License

 The code in this repository is released under the Apache License, see the [LICENSE](./LICENSE) file for details.